 str

-- For dict types:
+- For structured types:

 dict[str, AllowedType]

 .
-This annotation declares all dict values to be the same type, but doesn't specify what keys should be included.- User-defined subclasses of
+This annotation declares all dict values to be the same type, but doesn't specify what keys should be included.- User-defined Pydantic models.
+This approach lets you specify the key names and define different types for the values associated with each of the keys, including nested structures.

 Use an enum to constrain output